tomwey2/coding-snacks-orchestrator-pattern/README.md

 # Simple Orchestrator Pattern
 This program implements a simple software design pattern to orchestration complex processes and workflows.
-The application is showed in a tiny example.
+The application is showed by a tiny example.

 ## Overview
-Why this pattern is useful?
+Why the orchestrator pattern is useful?
 - Simplifies implementation due to modularization of individual tasks.
 - Allows you to easily execute tasks sequentially or in parallel.
 - Easier understanding of the business logic.